WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 ## Summary of Data Prep
-The following text summarizes the process used by the WaDE staff to prepare and share UDWRi's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *[UT_Allocation Schema Mapping_WaDEQA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Utah/WaterAllocation/UT_Allocation%20Schema%20Mapping_WaDEQA.xlsx)*.
-Eight executable code files were used to extract the UDWRi's water rights data from the above mentioned input files.
-Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file *(AllocationAmounts_facts)* is depended on the previous files.
+The following text summarizes the process used by the WSWC staff to prepare and share water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
+For a complete mapping outline, see *UTwr_Allocation Schema Mapping to WaDE.xlsx*.
+Several WaDE csv input files will be created in order to extract the water rights data from the above mentioned input.
+Each of these WaDE csv input files was created using the [Python](https://www.python.org/) native language, built and ran within [Jupyter Notebooks](https://jupyter.org/) environment.
+Those python files include the following...

-- 0_PreProcessUtahAllocationData.ipynb
-- 1_UTwr_Methods.py
-- 2_UTwr_Variables.py
-- 3_UTwr_Organizations.py
-- 4_UTwr_WaterSources.py
-- 5_UTwr_Sites.py
-- 6_UTwr_AllocationsAmounts_facts.py
-- 7_UTwr_PODSiteToPOUSiteRelationships.py
+- **1_UTwr_PreProcessAllocationData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
+All datatype conversions occur here.
+- **2_UTwr_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: methods.csv, variables.csv, organizations.csv, watersources.csv, sites.csv, waterallocations.csv, podsitetopousiterelationships.csv.
+- **3_UTwr_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.

 ***
-### 0) Code File: 0_PreProcessUtahAllocationData.ipynb
+## Code File: 1_UTwr_PreProcessAllocationData.ipynb
 Purpose: Pre-process the input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs:
-- PointsOfDiversion_input.csv.
-- Utah_Place_of_Use_Irrigation_input.csv.
-- WRCHEX_WATER_MASTER.csv.
-- IRRIGATION_MASTER.csv.
-- WTRUSE_MUNICIPAL.csv.
-- WTRUSE_POWER.csv.
+- PointsOfDiversion_input.zip.
+Contains POD data.
+- PlaceOfUseService_input.zip.
+Contains POU data.

 #### Outputs:
- - P_UtahMaster.csv
+ - Pwr_utMain.zip
- - P_utGeometry.csv
+ - P_Geometry.zip

 #### Operation and Steps: